 - External condoms

-If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then make a Birth Control Refill appointment online via myHealth.
+If you are satisfied with your current birth control method and you need a refill or if you want to re-start one of these methods, then make a Birth Control Refill appointment online via myHealth.

 Resources for emergency contraception when the health center is closed:

-- You can purchase it at most pharmacies without a prescription.
+- You can purchase Plan B at most pharmacies without a prescription.

 - Vaginal bumps, unusual discharge or other symptoms